Kenya Moore Cocaine Rumors: How ‘RHOA’ Star Is Reacting To Matt’s Post

 “God no,” Matt Jordan pointed out after several people asked him about Kenya doing drugs, adding, “No emphatically no. Just rap lyrics.”

 So, how is Kenya Moore reacting to these cocaine rumors?
 She hasn’t actually said anything publicly about doing drugs, and one can imagine that she doesn’t want to address rumors coming from Matt.
 Jordan himself has said that he was just quoting rap lyrics, but many people use lyrics to share their point of view.
 These days, Kenya isn’t focusing on her past relationship.
-She’s currently in Cuba and she’s been posting videos of her running on the beach, clearly having a great time.
+She’s currently in Cuba, and she’s been posting videos of her running on the beach, clearly having a great time.

 “#Cuba a dream come true,” Kenya Moore revealed on Instagram as she left for the trip.

-It has been months since she filmed The Real Housewives of Atlanta with Matt Jordan and their relationship has been troubled for months.
+It has been months since she filmed The Real Housewives of Atlanta with Matt Jordan, and their relationship has been troubled for months.
 Kenya really wanted to work things out with him, but she didn’t understand why he kept trespassing onto her property, breaking her garage door and her car.
 She filed a police report last August over an incident.

 “There was obvious damage to the middle (of three) glass garage door,” a report read about the damage that Matt had done to Kenya Moore’s property, adding, “Three of the glass panels had been shattered.
 A vehicle was parked on the other side of the glass garage door that was damaged.
 Through one of the broken glass panels, the rear window of the vehicle had been shattered.”